A Burberry billboard advert on the corner of a building in Los Angeles, California. Photo by Pete Pedroza.

 University Library

-Our Library is home to a vast array of publications you'll need for your studies, including rare archives and special book collections.
+Our Library is home to a vast array of publications you'll need for your studies, including a vast array of print and electronic resources, a specialised map library, archive, and rare book collections.

 Careers and opportunities